ARAFATsupra/Talent-Tracker-Career-Platform/README.md

-# Talent Tracker AI
+# Talent Tracker

-> **Empowering Students to Build Smarter Careers**
+## AI-Powered Career Roadmap Platform

-Talent Tracker AI is a Flutter-based mobile application that helps students plan their careers through personalized career roadmaps, skill gap analysis, learning resources, and progress tracking.
+Talent Tracker is a mobile app that helps students plan their careers.
+It helps users find the skills they need, follow a learning roadmap, track their progress and prepare for future job opportunities.

-The current version focuses on the core application and user experience.
-AI-powered career recommendations are planned for future releases.
+The current version focuses on the main features of the app.
+Smart career recommendations will be added in future updates.

 ---

-## Overview

-Choosing the right career can be difficult for many students.
-Career information is often scattered across different platforms, making it hard to identify the skills required for a specific profession.

-Talent Tracker AI provides a centralized platform where students can:

-- Explore career paths
-- Build personalized learning roadmaps
-- Identify skill gaps
-- Track their progress
-- Prepare for future job opportunities
+# About the Project

+Many students finish their studies without knowing which career is right for them.
+They also find it difficult to know what skills they should learn.
+Career information is available on many different websites which makes the process confusing.

+Talent Tracker brings everything together in one place.
+It helps students learn new skills, plan their careers and stay on track.

 ---

-## Features
+# Features

--  User Authentication
+- User Registration and Login
 - Student Dashboard
--  Personalized Career Roadmap
+- Career Roadmap
+- Skill Gap Analysis
 - Learning Resource Suggestions
--  Skill Gap Analysis
 - Progress Tracking
--  Student Profile Management
+- User Profile
--  Modern Flutter UI
--  Firebase Integration
+- Simple and Easy User Interface

 ---

-## AI (Planned Features)

-The current version **does not implement the AI recommendation engine**.

-Future versions will include:

-- AI Career Advisor
+# Future Features

+The following features are planned for future versions.

-- Career Recommendation Engine
+- Smart Career Recommendations
-- Skill Gap Detection
-- Personalized Learning Paths
-- Resume Analysis
+- Resume Review
-- AI Interview Coach
+- Internship Recommendations
-- Job & Internship Matching
+- Job Matching
-- Explainable Career Recommendations
+- Interview Practice
+- Mentor Support
+- Multiple Language Support

 ---

-## Tech Stack
+# Technologies Used

-### Frontend
+### Mobile App
 - Flutter
 - Dart